-Ever since Sony first released their hugely popular mirrorless camera formats, photographers have been needing a variety of primes and zoom lenses to fit all pocketbooks.
-Sony and third-party makers were soon quick on the draw, producing some very credible lenses.
-Zooms and primes, with some the very best coming from Sony’s own topline G-Master series.
+Ever since Sony first released its hugely popular mirrorless camera formats, photographers have had a good choice of primes and zoom lenses to fit all budgets.
+Sony and third-party makers were soon quick on the draw, producing some very credible lenses, with some the very best coming from Sony’s own topline G-Master series.

-Today, we will be looking at the Sony FE 85mm f/1.4 GM, which is part of the G-Master series and basically has no expense spared when it comes to the build or optic quality.
+Today, we will be looking at the Sony FE 85mm f/1.4 GM, which basically has no expense spared when it comes to the build or optic quality.
 You will have to dig deep to afford one, but if the quality matches the price point, it should be worth every penny.

 The design of the Sony FE 85mm f/1.4 GM has been kept clean and simple, with just basic features to play with.
 One standout feature on the lens barrel is the Auto/Manual aperture ring, which can be either controlled via the ring or automatically by the camera.

 The aperture ring can be de-clicked via a switch on the lens barrel and rotates in 1/3rd stop increments.
 The lens barrel also features an AF/MF switch and an AF Hold button, which can be programmed for multiple functions.

 The focus ring, which has a manual override, is a focus by wire system and provides a smooth and consistent feel throughout its rotation.
 It’s also heavily ridged for easy gripping, which should help in cold weather or if you’re wearing gloves.

 The lens also comes with its own hood, which has its own handy locking mechanism.
 This is a great little feature as I’ve lost track of the number of times a lens hood has been knocked, comes loose, and nearly lost.
 Features like this just give that extra peace of mind.
 The last thing to mention on the exterior of the lens barrel is the 77mm filter thread, which is a common enough size to fit a good deal of filters.